| Survey

 was compiled where the former was noted via absence on presence

 and the latter, when applicable, via numbers counted.
+Since

 the basis of the project was to set up a framework for a permanent